GLASS AND GOLD

 The Pulse

-- Executes them in order of reception
+- Executes them in order of receipt.

 Growth Stages